ROCnReg: An R Package for Receiver Operating Characteristic Curve Inference with and without Covariate Information: Further computational tools for pooled ROC curve

-We start by illustrating a further model check that can be helpful for models fitted using the function \code{pooledROC.dpm}, for instance, in deciding if $L_{D}=1$ or $L_{D}>1$ (the same obviously applies to the nondiseased group).
-It is well-known that for a continuous random variable, say $Y_D$, with CDF given by $F_D$, that $F_D(Y_D)\sim\text{U}(0,1)$.
-As a consequence, quantile residuals defined by $\widehat{r}_{Dj}=\Phi^{-1}\{\widehat{F}_{D}(y_{Dj})\}$, for $j=1,\ldots,n_D$, should follow, approximately, a standard normal distribution if a correct model has been specified \citep{Dunn96}.
+We illustrate the use of quantile residuals \citep{Dunn96} which can be helpful for models fitted using the function \code{pooledROC.dpm}, for instance, in deciding if $L_{D}=1$ or $L_{D}>1$ (the same obviously applies to the nondiseased group).
+Quantile residuals are based on the well-known fact that for a continuous random variable, say $Y_D$, with CDF given by $F_D$, one has that $F_D(Y_D)\sim\text{U}(0,1)$.
+As a consequence, quantile residuals defined by $\widehat{r}_{Dj}=\Phi^{-1}\{\widehat{F}_{D}(y_{Dj})\}$, for $j=1,\ldots,n_D$, should follow, approximately, a standard normal distribution if a correct model has been specified.
 A quantile-quantile (QQ) plot can then be used to determine deviations of the quantile residuals from the standard normal distribution.
 Below we provide the code to construct, for the diseased population, such QQ plot using output from the object \code{pROC\_dpm} (that assumed $L_{D}=L_{\bar{D}}=10$) obtained using the function \code{pooledROC.dpm}.
-The code for the nondiseased population follows in a similar manner, and is provided in the \proglang{R} replication code that accompanies this paper. \begin{Schunk} \begin{Sinput} R> library("nor1mix") R> traj <- matrix(0, nrow = pROC_dpm$mcmc$nsave, + ncol = length(pROC_dpm$marker$d)) R> lgrid <- length(pROC_dpm$marker$d) R> grid <- qnorm(ppoints(lgrid)) R> for (l in 1:pROC_dpm$mcmc$nsave) { + aux <- norMix(mu = pROC_dpm$fit$d$Mu[l,], + sigma = sqrt(pROC_dpm$fit$d$Sigma2[l,]), + w = pROC_dpm$fit$d$P[l,]) + traj[l, ] <- quantile(qnorm(pnorMix(pROC_dpm$marker$d, aux)), + ppoints(lgrid), type = 2) + } R> l.band <- apply(traj, 2, quantile, prob = 0.025) R> trajhat <- apply(traj, 2, mean) R> u.band <- apply(traj, 2, quantile, prob = 0.975)
+The code for the nondiseased population follows in a similar manner, and is provided in the \proglang{R} replication code that accompanies this paper.